mihir3344/ml-smartphone-price-prediction/README.md

-#Smartphone Price Prediction Model
+# Smartphone Price Prediction Model

-This repository contains a machine learning model for predicting the prices of smartphones based on various features such as brand, model, specifications, and other key attributes.
-The model is built using regression techniques and is designed to provide an estimate of a smartphone's price based on input data, making it a valuable tool for price forecasting in the mobile phone industry.
+This repository contains a machine learning model to predict smartphone prices based on various features such as brand, model, specifications, and more.
+Multiple regression models were tested to find the best-performing one for this task.

 Key Features:
 Data Preprocessing: Cleaned and processed data to handle missing values, categorical features, and scaling.